 How Much Does Hiring Bias Cost Companies?

-This isn't a problem you can train away with a lunch-and-learn.
-Research consistently shows that unconscious bias training alone doesn't change hiring outcomes.
+Lunch-and-learns don’t solve this kind of problem.
+Research consistently shows that unconscious bias training alone doesn’t change hiring outcomes.
 What does work is changing the process itself.
-That's where AI comes in.
+That’s where AI comes in.
 For a broader look at how AI is reshaping recruiting, see our guide to AI recruiting.

 Where Does Bias Hide in Your Hiring Process?